mining-visualizer/StratumProxy/release/Readme.txt

 3. Once you have done that the proxy should start automatically, and you should see some output in the console log.
 4. Start your mining software and point it to http://localhost:8080

+LINUX INSTRUCTIONS

+1. Open up config.ini in your preferred text editor.
+The only thing you need to change is the `EthAddress` setting.
+This is the ETH address you will receive payouts to from the pool.
+This address needs to match the ETH address set in your mining software.
+2. Run the program by typing "./stratumproxy" without the quotes.
+3. Start your mining software and point it to http://localhost:8080

 MULTIPLE MINERS